SMetto20/Gamezone/README.md

 ### Dependancies
-1. project needs gradle build to run
+1. project needs gradle to run
 2. The project also needs android studio to run

 ### About-author
 Linked in-[Sandra Metto](https://www.linkedin.com/in/sandra-metto-68500319a/)